Tipeshwar Wildlife Sanctuary

-Sprawling across an area of 148.63 sq. km the ‘Tipeshwar Wildlife Sanctuary’ is the ideal weekend getaway for wildlife lovers.
-This boulevard of natural beauty and undisturbed wildlife is tucked away in the hills of Pandharkawada town in Yavatmal district of Maharashtra.
-It is located on the intersection of 19°55’35″N and 78°26’20″E.
+Sprawling across an area of 148.63 sq. km the ‘Tipeshwar Wildlife Sanctuary’ is the ideal weekend getaway for Tigers & Wildlife lovers.
+This boulevard of natural beauty and undisturbed wildlife is tucked away in the hills of Pandharkawada town in the Yavatmal district of Maharashtra.

 Owing to this, the state pays special attention to its management and preservation.
 The management practices and prey base maintenance of the sanctuary have received much adulation and praise in recent times.

 Given the hilly terrain of the place, the vegetation cover varies greatly according to the altitude.
 The sanctuary area lies in midst of a number of villages.
 These villagers depend upon the forest produce like timber, firewood, etc. for their livelihood needs.
 Moderate human activity is allowed inside the territory.